perrygeo/python-rasterstats/README.rst

 What does it do?
 ----------------
+Given a vector layer and a raster band, calculate the summary statistics of each vector geometry.
-Given a polygon vector layer and a digitial elevation model (DEM) raster, calculate the mean elevation of each polygon:
+For example, with a polygon vector layer and a digital elevation model (DEM) raster, compute the mean elevation of each polygon.

 .. figure:: https://github.com/perrygeo/python-raster-stats/raw/master/docs/img/zones_elevation.png
    :align: center